-Benefit adjustment: Benefits are adjusted annually according to changes in the consumer price index for the previous calendar year.
+Benefit adjustment: Benefits are adjusted annually on April 1, according to changes in the consumer price index for the previous calendar year.

-Independent youth benefit: Up to NZ\$144.92 (net) a week is paid.
+Independent youth benefit: Up to NZ\$153.46 (net) a week is paid.

 Income test: The benefit is reduced by NZ\$0.70 for each dollar of gross earned income exceeding NZ\$80 a week.